tudorscanner/slate/README.md

 You can now see the docs at ```http://localhost:4567```

+> Please note that if you are on a MAC with MacOS Sierra you will need to insure you have Ruby 2.2+ and the latest Middleman

 ### Add an API endpoint to the docs

 1. Create a new file in the ```includes``` folder: e.g. ```_new_api.md```